 Tool Check-in Procedure

 Anytime an individual returns a single tool or all the tools checked out they must make sure the returned item(s) get crossed off their list by TEAM lab staff.
-If all the items are returned it is that individual’s responsibility to take the slip when leaving.
-If the slip is forgotten lab staff will assume the items on the slip have not been returned and will be the individual’s responsibility at the end of 3 days.
+TEAM Lab staff will destroy the slip once everything is returned.

 If an individual does not return their checked out items within 3 business days they will be notified via email that the items need to be returned.
 If tools are returned broken or damaged or if tools are not returned at all, the person who checked out the tools will be charged for their replacement cost.